MSCHF: Releases and legal issues

-In June 2020 MSCHF and MrBeast released a one-time multiplayer mobile game titled "Finger on the App".
+In June 2020, MSCHF and MrBeast released a one-time multiplayer mobile game titled "Finger on the App" (drop #24).
 In the game, players touch their phone screen and the last person to remove their finger from the screen wins $25,000.
 Four people ended up winning $20,000 each after keeping their finger on the app for over 70 hours.
 The game was reportedly so successful that a sequel titled "Finger on the App 2" was released in March 2021, featuring a grand prize of $100,000.
 The winner kept their finger on the phone screen for around 51 hours; the second-place finisher also received a prize of $20,000.

+On October 14, 2020, MSCHF released Dinoswords (drop #28), a browser game based on Google's no internet dinosaur game, which you can access through the link dinoswords.gg.
+It works like the dinosaur game except you gain different weapons while playing, which you can use with the keyboard.

-In September 2020 MSCHF released a series of paintings that were enlargements of medical bills received by American citizens.
-The paintings were sold for $78,000 USD, and the proceeds used to pay down the bills the work was built upon.
+In September 2020 MSCHF released Medical Bill Art (drop #30), a series of paintings that were enlargements of medical bills received by American citizens.
+The paintings were sold for US$78,000, and the proceeds used to pay down the bills the work was built upon.

 In February 2021 the group purchased a Boston Dynamics robot dog, and mounted a paintball gun on it.
-The robot was used in a live performance that allowed users of the MSCHF app to control the robot and its paintball gun.
+The robot was used in a live performance titled Spot's Rampage (drop #40) that allowed users of the MSCHF app to control the robot and its paintball gun.
 After MSCHF publicly criticized the potential use of robotic dogs by police forces, Boston Dynamics released a statement criticizing the use of the robot in an artwork.
+According to the Perrotin gallery, "Boston Dynamics remotely disabled MSCHF’s legally-purchased Spot® robot via an undisclosed backdoor."
+The artwork was subsequently reworked and titled Spot’s Revenge.

-Also in February 2021, MSCHF purchased four Birkin bags and used them to make sandals, dubbed Birkinstocks after the Birkenstock brand of shoes.
-The shoes sold for between $34,000 and $76,000 USD, depending on the size of shoe purchased.
+Also in February 2021, MSCHF purchased four Birkin bags and used them to make sandals, dubbed Birkinstocks (drop #39) after the Birkenstock brand of shoes.
+The shoes sold for between $34,000 and US$76,000, depending on the size of shoe purchased.

-In March 2021 the group released Axe No 5, a mashup of Axe Body Spray and Chanel No. 5 perfume.
+In March 2021, the group released Axe No 5 (drop #41), a mashup of Axe Body Spray and Chanel No. 5 perfume.